MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-endpoint-antivirus-performance-mode.md

 - Windows 11

 > [!TIP]
-> See our [setup guide](https://go.microsoft.com/fwlink/?linkid=2268088) for Microsoft Defender for Endpoint to streamline your implementation process.
-The guide includes essential tools and automated features, such as attack surface reduction and next-generation protection.
-Configure with ease and gain access to Microsoft threat experts for enhanced security.
-User credentials are required to access the setup guide.
+> As a companion to this article, we recommend using the [Microsoft Defender for Endpoint automated setup guide](https://go.microsoft.com/fwlink/?linkid=2268088), which helps you utilize essential tools and automated features such as attack surface reduction and next-generation protection.
+When signed in to the Microsoft 365 admin center, this guide will customize your experience based on your environment.
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup guide](https://go.microsoft.com/fwlink/?linkid=2268087).
-> Additional Microsoft 365 advanced deployment guides are available for unauthenticated users at [setup.cloud.microsoft](https://go.microsoft.com/fwlink/?linkid=2268087).
-Unauthenticated users can include potential Microsoft customers, partners, and IT admins.
-You can access these guides without having to sign in.

 ## What is performance mode

 Performance mode is now available on Windows 11 as a new Microsoft Defender Antivirus capability.
 Performance mode reduces the performance impact of Microsoft Defender Antivirus scans for files stored on designated _Dev Drive_.
 The goal of performance mode is to improve functional performance for developers who use Windows 11 devices.